Have you ever had difficulties with finding inspiration for your photography?

-He uses a studio, and photographs on scene, partly funded from awards and grants.
+He uses a studio, and photographs on the scene, partly funded from awards and grants.
 Most recently he was made an Honorary Fellow of the Royal Photographic Society.

 15. Tasneem Alsultan

-Her focus is mainly on human rights specific to gender and social issues in Saudi Arabia and the Arab Gulf region.
+Her focus is on human rights specific to gender and social issues in Saudi Arabia and the Arab Gulf region.
 The portraits she captures are beyond powerful.

 14. Nina Robinson

-Nina Robinson shows us a mixture of past experiences, bridging documentary, personal, and fine art via the tool of photography.
+She shows us a mixture of past experiences, bridging documentary, personal, and fine art via the tool of photography.

 Her singular and grouping of people within her work is astounding.
 Every image is a story of incredible wealth.

 Nina developed a phototherapy program that helped senior citizens to explore their personal and social issues.

 Ken Geiger has been a visual leader in global media organisations, working 12 years for National Geographic as deputy director of photography.